 The two remain close friends, occasionally appearing together for autograph signings.

 Not only is Glenn from another era, so is his humor.
 It’s always clean, which is fine with me.
-It’s a nice break from the jokes tossed around newsrooms.
+It’s a nice break from the rough jokes tossed around newsrooms.

 There was often confusion over ‘Hall’ and ‘Hull.’
 Glenn Hall, Bobby Hull.
 They’d get asked about this.
 Hull once quipped that he and Glenn were cousins.